udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 If you want to know more about O(n), efficiency, and data structures, take our [Intro to Algorithms course](https://www.udacity.com/course/viewer#!/c-cs215)!

-While Python is not a particularly fast running language compared to something like C or C++, it is frequently used in data analysis because of some excelent modules that can be downloaded for it.
+While Python is not a particularly fast running language compared to something like C or C++, it is frequently used in data analysis because of some excellent modules that can be downloaded for it.
 We won't go over them here, but, if you are interested, numpy and scipy are the two most famous and widely utilized.
 You can download them with a simple `pip install numpy` or `pip install scipy` (assuming you have pip installed, which you will automatically if you have Python 2.7.9 or later).

 ##Good References:
 https://docs.python.org/2/reference/expressions.html#